krikki13/Work-Distribution-System/README.md

 Components will eventually be running in docker containers.

 ## Current state
-Master pings worker and worker pings back.
+Master pings workers and workers ping back.

+If a single worker is turned off, the whole system is "turned off".
+It's a feature.